 Chapter #1: What is Chaga?

-Chaga, also the Chaga mushroom (Inonotus obilquus) is very strong and medicinally proven antioxidant that helps prevent and cure several serious diseases.
-It’s is widely known across Russia, Siberia, Canada and Asia.
+Chaga, also the Chaga mushroom (Inonotus obilquus) is a very strong and medicinally proven antioxidant that supports prevention and treatment of several serious diseases It’s is widely known across Russia, Siberia, Canada and Asia.
 That’s the reason it has so many names – Siberian Chaga, Russian Chaga, Canadian Chaga, but also the wild Chaga.
 It is also called “a Gift from God“, “The King of Herbs“, and “The Mushroom of immortality” and many more.

 This fungus grows typically on birch trees and is sometimes found on hornbeam, beech or elm.
 It can be on different sizes from 5″ to 20″.
 It can take on different shapes, but it’s always black.

 The exterior, which is hard and cracked and reminds you of burnt charcoal.
 That part is called the sclerotium.